-Ismail Samani mausoleum
+Sit inside the Ismail Samani mausoleum

 The Ismail Samani Mausoleum is a five minute walk west of Registan Square in Samani Park.
 This tomb is one of the oldest buildings in Central Asia and stands out as one of the most original in terms of architecture.

-Instead of pale yellows and blue ceramics the Samani Mausoleum is made of burnt bricks with a warm biscuit colour with carvings like a crazy basket weaving throughout.
+Instead of pale yellows and blue ceramics, the Samani Mausoleum is made of burnt bricks with a warm biscuit colour with carvings like a crazy basket weaving throughout.
 I loved the quirkiness of the textures and patterns inside and out, like structural art.
 The colours and patterns change throughout the day as the sun hits different sides of the building, a constant metamorphosis which I thought was fantastic.
 This perfect brick cube, built in 907, is full of precise geometric forms and is considered a masterpiece of world architecture.

-The 1000 year old tomb was discovered in 1934 by an archaeologist after laying for many years under several metres of collected sand and dirt.
+The 1000-year-old tomb was discovered in 1934 by an archaeologist after laying for many years under several metres of collected sand and dirt.
 This protective layer is what has allowed the mausoleum to emerge into the modern world looking as beautifully preserved as it does today.

-House of Fayzulla Khodjaev
+Peek into the House of Fayzulla Khodjaev

 Fayzulla Khodjaey was the most interesting political figure in Bukhara at the beginning of the 20th century.
-He was a leader of the Muslim Modernist Reformers known as Jadids, a patron of art, a fighter for equal rights and a promoter of democracy.
+He was a leader of the Muslim Modernist Reformers known as Jadids, a patron of art, a fighter for equal rights, and a promoter of democracy.

-After returning home in 1913 from an education in Russia, Khodjaey led his Jadids followers to protest against the cruel rule of the Emir and to call for a new constitution and reforms which would improve the lives of the people of the Bukhara area.
+After returning home in 1913 from education in Russia, Khodjaey led his Jadids followers to protest against the cruel rule of the Emir and to call for a new constitution and reforms which would improve the lives of the people of the Bukhara area.
 Sadly he was executed in 1937 by rulers who wanted to take back power.